 The tents at Camp Hwange are linked to the main area by sandy paths.
 This large, open-plan building is set under a thatched roof with supporting timber pillars opening the whole building up to 180° vistas.
 As well as a large dining table and a side table where food is served, there are a couple of seating areas with very comfortable settees and chairs around a coffee table, and a small but well-stocked bar.
-It’s a great spot to watch animals that come to drink from the waterhole and there’s a spotting scope mounted on a tripod here to lend you a helping hand.
+It's a great spot to watch animals that come to drink from the waterhole and there’s a spotting scope mounted on a tripod here to lend you a helping hand.

-In front of the main area is the firepit, which forms a focal point for pre- and post-dinner discussions of the day’s events and sightings.
-Set slightly further away from the main area there are also a couple of 'loos with views'.
+In front of the main area is the firepit, which forms a focal point for pre- and post-dinner discussions of the day's events and sightings, usually with a drink in hand and some tasty canapés from the kitchen being served.

 Activities at Camp Hwange focus on walking and 4WD game drives.
 The beauty of these is their flexibility, something that we’ve always really enjoyed on past visits.
-There’s a genuine sense of adventure on every drive/walk we took and this, together with Dave’s enthusiasm and knowledge, results in a truly authentic safari experience.
-Whilst Dave won’t be guiding all of the time, we’re assured that guiding standards will be maintained through the use of fully-qualified ‘Zim pro’ guides.
+There’s a genuine sense of adventure on every drive/walk and this, together with Dave's enthusiasm and knowledge, results in a truly authentic safari experience.

-Closer to home, there’s a wood pile hide in front of camp is a great place to spend a couple of hours in the early morning or late afternoon.
+Closer to home, there’s a wood pile hide in front of camp which is a great place to spend a couple of hours in the early morning or late afternoon.
 A degree of patience is often required as one waits to see what comes down to drink from the waterhole, but it’s frequently rewarded by great close-up sightings.
 The area around camp is particularly good for elephant in the dry season so make sure you have your camera ready as they come down to quench their thirst in the late afternoon.

 In recent years relatively few self-drive travellers have visited Hwange National Park.
-Thanks to this, and to Camp Hwange’s location, which is much further west than most other lodges in the park, the camp’s activities seldom see any other vehicles.
-As Zimbabwe starts to show tentative signs of economic recovery we have our doubts that this exclusivity will last, but for now Camp Hwange offers an exceptionally private game experience in one of Africa’s most diverse national parks.
+Thanks to this, and to Camp Hwange's location in a private concession, much further west than most other lodges in the park, the camp's activities seldom see any other vehicles.
+As Zimbabwe starts to show tentative signs of economic recovery we have our doubts that this level of exclusivity will last, but for now Camp Hwange offers an exceptionally private game experience in one of Africa's most diverse national parks.

 Ideal length of stay: At least three nights here is recommended; four would probably be optimum.